To,

 Basis for Qualified Opinion

-1. The company has an investment in unquoted shares of company whose carrying value is Rs.
-100 lakhs as at March 31,2024.
-However, as per the latest available audited financials of the company as at March 31,2023, the net worth of the company has been negative.
+1. The company has an investment in unquoted shares of BVM Finance Pvt.
+Ltd. Whose carrying value is Rs.
+1,00,00,000 as at March 31,2025.
+However, as per the latest available audited financials of the investee company as at March 31, 2023, the net worth of the company has been negative end is under CIRP.
 However, the company has not recognized the effect of the same in its Statement of the Profit and Loss.
-Hence, the profit (loss) and the investments (assets) are overstated to that extent.
+Hence, the loss for the period is understated to that extent.

 Key Audit Matters